Ad Noctum: Chapter 7

 “An assumption?
 Based on what?”
 Volker asked.

-“Unasnwerable,” Rush said.
-He slid his glasses back into place, and looked down at his laptop.
+“Unanswerable.”
+Rush slid his glasses back into place and looked down at his laptop.

 Volker reached across the table and closed the display, forcing Rush to look at him.
 The other man’s eyes were wary, his features frozen in place.

-“Tell me anything,” he said.
+“Tell me anything,” Volker invited.
 “Any piece of it—what you want, why you want it, how you came here—anything, Rush.
 Anything.
 Anything at all.”

-It took him three days of combing his database and superimposing sets of data to find even one example of a planet with the type of energy signature that he was looking for.
-After only half an hour of playing around with the numbers, he determined the planet wasn’t emitting sufficiently to meet the minimum criteria that Rush had specified.
+It took Volker three days of combing his database and superimposing sets of data to find even one planet with the emission spectra he was looking for.
+After half an hour of drilling down on the numbers, he determined the planet wasn’t emitting sufficiently to meet the minimum criteria Rush had specified.

 In other words, it didn’t have enough naquadria.

-Rush had been forthcoming enough that Volker had at least some understanding of the mechanics of what they were trying to achieve—what essentially amounted to tapping the energy of vast deposits of a radioactive, unstable element and using it to power the establishment of an Einstein-Rosen bridge that traversed an unusually great distance, or, rather, really freaking distorted the topology of spacetime.
+Rush had been forthcoming enough that Volker had at least some understanding of the mechanics of what they were trying to achieve: tapping the energy of geologic deposits of a radioactive, unstable element and using it to power the establishment of an Einstein-Rosen bridge that traversed an unusually vast distance, or, put another way, an Einstein-Rosen bridge that really freaking distorted the topology of spacetime.

-It had taken almost no convincing for Volker to persuade Telford and Rush that even though the planet wasn’t suitable for their purposes, it was worth a trip to improve their capability to detect and map naquadria deposits.
+It took almost no effort for Volker to persuade Telford and Rush that, even though the planet wasn’t suitable for their purposes, it was worth a trip to improve their capability to detect and map naquadria deposits.

-Volker had been working his way slowly through the information in the ship’s databanks that pertained to naquadria, but there wasn’t much other than a chemical composition, which at least gave him something to go on in terms of predicting its likely emission spectrum.
-The Goa’uld had considered the material sacred; a fun fact that he found completely unsurprising—they seemed to consider pretty much everything sacred—and consequently hadn’t left much additional information lying around in the database of a generic tel’tak.
-That didn’t stop his painfully slow translation of the pertinent entries, Jackson’s text in one hand, hunched over the laptop-based interface with the mainframe that Rush had rigged up.
+Volker had worked his way slowly through the information in the ship’s databanks that pertained to naquadria, but there wasn’t much other than its chemical composition, which at least gave him something to go on in terms of predicting its likely emission spectrum.
+The Goa’uld had considered the material sacred.
+Unfortunately, that meant they hadn’t left much additional information lying around in the database of an off-the-shelf tel’tak.

-That was where Telford found him, when they were a day out from the planet.
+That was where Telford found him when they were about a day out from the planet.

-Volker hadn’t even looked up when the other man entered the room, figuring he was just on his way to grab a silver-wrapped meal.
+Volker didn’t look up when the other man entered the room, figuring he was on his way to grab a silver-wrapped meal.
 Instead, Telford sat down at the table opposite Volker and fixed him with the kind of look he usually reserved for Rush.

 “Hey,” Volker said warily.